 The Plan allows eligible employees to make contributions on a before-tax, after-tax, or Roth 401(k) basis.
 Each calendar year, eligible employees can contribute up to 40% of the employee's base salary, subject to regulatory limitations.
 If automatically enrolled, a participant's contribution is set at 4% of base salary in before-tax contributions.
 The Plan has an auto-escalation feature whereby contributions for those automatically enrolled are increased 1% each calendar year up to 12% unless changed by the participant.
 For participants hired prior to January 1, 2019, the auto enrollment was set at 3% and the auto-escalation goes up to 8%.
 The Plan permits catch-up contributions for participants age 50 or older as of the end of the calendar year.
 The Corporation contributes a matching contribution equal to 50% of the participant's contribution up to the first 8% (i.e., up to 4%) of the participant's base salary.
 Substantially all employer matching contributions to the Plan consist of the Corporation's common stock invested in the ESOP Fund.
-In addition to employer matching contribution, the Corporation contributes an employer profit-sharing contribution of up to 6% of an eligible employee's weekly base salary.
-Certain participants are immediately vested in all employer contributions.
+In addition to employer matching contribution, the Corporation contributes an employer profit-sharing contribution of up to 6% of an eligible employee's weekly base salary (6% company contribution is for employees in eligible business units only).
+Certain participants who complete certain financial wellness actions designated by the Corporation for a plan year will also receive a \$100 employer contribution.
+Participants are immediately vested in all employer contributions.
+With respect to Participants who are employees of Sikorsky Aircraft Corporation who participate in the Plan pursuant to a collective bargaining agreement, contractual ratification bonuses may be contributed as before-tax contributions to the extent provided in the collective bargaining agreement.
+Matching Contribution shall be made in an amount equal to 50% of such a participant's ratification bonus contributions.

 Contributions may be invested in one or more of the available investment funds at the participant's election.
 Participants may change the investment mix of their account balance up to 6 times per calendar quarter.
-Amounts that are transferred out of the investment fund designated as the Stable Value Fund must remain invested in a Core or Target Date Fund for at least 90 days before they are eligible to be transferred into the Government Short-Term Investment Fund.
 Participants may make an unlimited number of transfers out of the Lockheed Martin Stock Fund or the ESOP Fund.